Building Layouts for Android 🤖

 part for Strings

-is irrelevant.
-So we use <WHERE>
+is irrelevant, so use <WHERE>

 to indicate where the string will be used: